fabragaMS/ADPE2E/Lab/Lab1/Lab1.md

     ![](./Media/Lab1-Image03.png)

-4. If you have issues connecting via Remote Desktop Protocol (RDP), you can then connect via Azure Bastion by clicking the **Bastion** tab and providing the credentials indicated in the next section.
+4. If connected successfully using RDP, skip this step and go to the next section.
+If you faced any connectivity issues connecting via Remote Desktop Protocol (RDP), you can try connect via Azure Bastion by clicking the **Bastion** tab and providing the credentials indicated in the next section.
 This will open a new browser tab with the remote connection via SSL and HTML5.

     ![](./Media/Lab1-Image54.png)

 ## Install required software onto ADPDesktop
 In this section you are going to install Power BI Desktop and Azure Data Studio on ADPDesktop.